jaustinford/elise/files/docs/conventions.md

     }
     ```

- - if piping is used, either in a command or through an interpolated command, each pipe will break out on a new line escaped with the unix `\` and is indented four spaces except if there's only one pipe, then the whole command must be on one line
+ - **piped commands** - if piping is used, either in a command or through an interpolated command, each pipe will break out on a new line escaped with the unix `\` and is indented four spaces except if there's only one pipe, then the whole command must be on one line
     ```
     echo "$something" \
         | grep 'string' \